 15. As in the case before the court in Gulf Coast Electric Cooperative v.
-Clark, 674 So.2d 120 (Fla., 1996), there has not been nor will there be any uneconomic duplication of existing facilities belonging to either WFEC or AEC if Gulf Power is allowed to honor the request of ECS that Gulf Power provide electric service to ECS’s new electric motor driven compression equipment to be located at FGT Station 13.
+Clark, 674 So.2d 120 (Fla., 1996), there has not been nor will there be any uneconomic duplication of existing facilities belonging to either WFEC or AEC if Gulf Power is allowed to honor the request of ECS that Gulf Power provide electric service to the new electric motor driven compression equipment to be located at Station 13a.
 There has not been any “race to serve” by Gulf Power.
 As a result, the Customer’s preference for electric supplier should be the controlling factor to be considered by the Commission in this case as it ultimately was in the case of the new prison built in Washington County decided by the Florida Supreme Court in Gulf Coast .

 CONCLUSION